The Ranger program at Jasper Ridge Biological Preserve is an opportunity for students and community members to participate in protecting the Preserve.

 Most Rangers work as volunteers.
 If the student is qualified for federal work study, they will be compensated at the high end of the current pay scale.

 Rangers may patrol up to 3 times per week, with a minimum of 2 patrols per week for the first two quarters.
-Patrols are generally suspended during finals and during severe weather conditions.
+Patrols are entirly optional during finals and breaks, and suspended during severe weather conditions.
 There are 2 patrols scheduled per day.
 Each patrol is 2 hours long.
-Patrols must be ridden on a bicycle.
-Foot patrols are permitted only under special circumstances.
-Rangers are required to provide their own helmets.
+Patrols must be ridden on a mountain bike.
+Walking or running patrols is not permitted.
+Rangers need to provide their own helmets, gloves, and eye protection.

 Rangers are required to attend one meeting each quarter.
 A bike workshop may be also be required.
-The Fall Quarter Orientation Meeting is on the 4th weekend after the quarter starts.
-Failure to attend the Fall meeting may result in dismissal from the program.
+The Fall Quarter Orientation Meeting is approximately on the 4th weekend after the quarter starts.
+Failure to attend the Fall meeting is cause for dismissal from the program.

 Rangers may be asked to attend a work day.
-Workdays are offered each quarter and may involve trail maintenance, exotic plant removal, trash pickup, or creek cleanup.
+Workdays are offered each quarter and may involve trail maintenance and construction, invasive plant removal, material handling, trash pickup, or creek cleanup.

 New Rangers are hired on a trial basis.
 The trial period is 5 weeks from your patrol orientation.

-If you have any questions, contact the Resident Ranger at 851-8652 or at firstname.lastname@example.org
+If you have any questions or application requests, contact the Resident Ranger, Brooke Fabricant, at 224-3780 or at firstname.lastname@example.org